 The Building Permitting and Enforcement website offers a wide array of services.
-This site is intended to create a new level of customer service 24 hours a day and 7 days a week.
+This site is intended to create a new level of customer service 24 hours a day, 7 days a week.
 General information from our downloadable forms to our frequently asked questions is available.
 Guests may utilize the Permit and Inspection System to view permit information.
-Contractors may utilize the system for online inspection requests, inspection status checks, viewing of inspector scheduling and an online mechanical/plumbing/electrical permit application.
+Contractors may utilize the system for online inspection requests, inspection status, inspector scheduling and the online mechanical/plumbing/electrical permit application.

 Our Mission Statement

 Our goal is to ensure the quality of life of those who live, work and visit Transylvania County by promoting safety in the regulation of the construction, use and occupancy of buildings and by taking a customer oriented approach to finding educated, cost effective solutions.

 Transylvania County’s Building Code is mandated by the State of North Carolina and administered through the Engineering Division of the NC Department of Insurance.
 It is the same code that is used throughout the state.
 In NC, as in every area of the world, codes continually evolve in response to changes in materials, technologies and methods of construction.
 Principally, tragic and disastrous events influence changes to building codes.
 Such events that have influenced building code requirements in NC include hurricanes, floods, earthquakes, and fire.
 The County currently enforces the 2012 North Carolina Building Codes and the 2014 National Electrical Code.
 Codes may be viewed online at www.ncbuildingcodes.com .

 The following amendment went into effect March 1, 2017.
 It will affect sewer piping installations.